djalbat/yapp/README.md

 ## Plugins

-If you have been supplied with a plugin, or have written your own, it is straightforward to appraise Yapp of it by way of the aforementioned `Plugin` parameter, passed either as an argument to the `fromContent(...)` factory method or as a JSX attribute.
+If you have been supplied with a plugin, or have written your own, it is straightforward to appraise Yapp of it by way of a property of the `options` argument of the `fromContentAndOptions(...)` factory method or as a JSX attribute.
 The remainder of this section covers authoring plugins.
 It assumes that you are able to build the examples, each of which corresponds to a built-in plugin.
 See the section on building later on for details.

 To begin to author your own plugin, follow these steps: